SintraCascaisSesimbra.com

 The solid defences of Setubal fort

-The Igreja de Jesus is the most architecturally important building of Setubal; it is just a shame that an ugly plaza has been constructed around it.
+The Igreja de Jesus is the most architecturally important building of Setubal.
 The Igreja de Jesus is the earliest example of the Manueline style of architecture in Portugal - Manueline architecture is characterised by intricate stone carving and dates from the early 16th century.

 The entrance to the Igreja de Jesus influenced many other Manueline buildings, but was never completed!

-The architect (Diogo de Boitaca) used this church as his trail and inspiration before being commissioned for the magnificent Mosteiro dos Jeronimos in Lisbon.
+The architect (Diogo de Boitaca) used this church as his trial and inspiration before being commissioned for the magnificent Mosteiro dos Jeronimos in Lisbon.

 The exterior of the Igreja de Jesus is Gothic minimalist apart from the decorative main entrance, which was never finished (and is now sadly badly worn).
 Inside, six pillars twisted pillars support the vaulted roof, and the altar walls are lined with geometric azulejos green tiles.
 Originally 14 striking paintings hung around the altar, and these can be seen in the Galeria Municipal.